 3. Calumet, Michigan

 After visiting Houghton and Isle Royale National Park, the best way to explore the Keweenaw is by doing a counter-clockwise circuit.
-Immediately after you cross the bridge in Houghton, you’ll head right onto M-26 and make your way up to Calumet, with a few stops along the way.
+Immediately after you cross the bridge in Houghton, you’ll head onto M-26 and make your way up to Calumet, with a few stops along the way.
 Start early and catch the sunrise over the canal.

 Walk back in time to the wealthier side of the Keweenaw by staying at the Laurium Manor Inn.
 Constructed in 1908 for the copper baron Thomas H. Hoatson, Calumet & Arizona Mining Co. owner, this mansion has 45 rooms.
 You can meander the building or take a mansion tour with a guide.